lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9a_Use_Nextflow_for_Pipelines.md

 ### Other Things to Know
  - Test Netflow pipelines on your local machine or on GCP cloud shell
  - Use Nextflow pipelines with other cloud vendors: AWS - [link](https://www.nextflow.io/docs/latest/awscloud.html)
- - The Nextflow scripting language is an extension of Groovy (programming language which runs on a JVM[Java Virtual Machine])
+ - Nextflow is written in the [Groovy programming language](https://en.wikipedia.org/wiki/Apache_Groovy) & is designed to run on [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) instances

 ### How to learn more
  - Link to [Nextflow on GCP](https://www.nextflow.io/docs/latest/google.html)